theosysbio/gene-expression-models/README.md

 # gene-expression-models
-This repository provides a collection of functions implementing analytic and approximate solutions for the steady state distribution of stochastic gene expression models.
+This repository provides functions implementing analytic and approximate methods developed in [1] to compute steady-state solutions of stochastic gene expression models.
 The repository consists of four key modules in the `source` directory: `analytic.py`, `extrinsic.py`, `FSP.py` and `recurrence.py`.
 Example scripts are also provided.

 ## Installation